 The first building constructed on campus, the Craig Building was completed in 1960.
 Today, it houses the Dean's Office, faculty offices, classrooms and the Writing Center.
-The Robert W. Edgar Community Center is a modern addition to the lower level and houses a campus lounge and snack bar.
+The Robert W. Edgar Community Center is a modern addition to the lower level and houses a 24-hour student lounge with vending machines, the Mail Room, and the Office of Student and Community Life, which includes Disability Services and Career Services.